1923 - 1926

 Spandau-West, Berlin, Germany

 Because an example of the Mitex has not yet been found, it is difficult to say what changes were made between it and its successor, the Tell.
-Based on an illustration of the Mitex, known literature (Typewriter Topics, October, 1923) and the fact that only one year had elapsed between the company name change, I would expect there to be very few if any at all.
+Based on an illustration of the Mitex in Typewriter Topics, October, 1923, and the fact that only one year had elapsed between the name change, I would expect there to be very few changes, if any at all.

-The Tell typewriter company was listed in a German directory with other typewriter manufacturers, the Allgemeines Anleitungsbuch für Schreibmaschinen-Reparateure, as late as 1926, but it went out of business later that same year.
-That was not the end of the line for Kraudzun's design, though.
+Though, the Tell typewriter company was listed in a German directory, the Allgemeines Anleitungsbuch für Schreibmaschinen-Reparateure, with other typewriter manufacturers as late as 1926, it actually went out of business later that same year.
+But that was not the end of the line for Kraudzun's design.
 The Bar-Lock Company, a British typewriter producer at the time, purchased the rights to manufacture the little dynamo out of its Nottingham, England factory.
 Other than by name, the new Bar-Let model differed minimally from the Tell.
 Most notably, the Bar-Let was slightly larger and the cutouts on the sides were gone.
 I would call it a more refined Tell.

-Questions?
 Comments?
-Have a Tell or Mitex for sale?
-Please email me at Antikey.Chop@gmail.com
+Have a Tell Typewriter for sale?
+Maybe you have a Mitex Typewirter for sale?
+Please email me at or call +1 (860) 729-2252